Space Activation Artist in Residence ProgramJanuary 1st - June 30th 2023

 Lyzette Wanzer Projects: Fiscally Sponsored Member of Intersection

 Lyzette Wanzer is a fiction and nonfiction author.
 In 2020 she founded TRAUMA, TRESSES, & TRUTH, a book-and-conference project that examines and interrogates the perception, policing, persecution, and politics of African American and Afro Latina women’s natural hair in American society.
 She teaches writing and professional development workshops for creative writers of all genres.
-Lyzette’s vision for the space is to offer a series of workshops on the topics of creative writing and professional development, as well as a Writing Our Hair seminar and an author event.
+Lyzette’s used her AIR time to offer a series of workshops on the topics of creative writing and professional development, as well as a Writing Our Hair seminar and and a author event.

 Image of book cover for Trauma, Tresses, & Truth by Lyzette Wanzer.

 Mad One Media: Fiscally Sponsored Member of Intersection

 Joshua Walters, the Creator of Mad One Media, records audio for his podcast platform, coaches artists, and provides workshops around creating a sustainable artistic practice.
 As a mental health educator, Joshua intends to grow a community of like-minded artists in a container where they formulate a set of wellness tools.
 Joshua used Intersection’s space to host a festival to showcase “Creativity as Practice for Mental Health”.

 Artistic Director Randee Paufve began making dances in the Bay in 1988.
 Known as a “dancer’s choreographer,” her work is recognized for its rigorous craft, emotional connectivity, and intimate performances.
 Paufve Dance was formed in 2002, and has continuously employed dancers and created opportunities for choreographers at all career stages.
 Paufve Dance activated Intersection’s space throughout the duration of the residency program by holding open rehearsals to invite community members into the choreographic process, as well as presenting a formal showing at the end of the residency.